 If you find that any provisions in the Model articles are restrictive or unsuitable for the particular needs of your company, it would be beneficial to tailor them accordingly.

-Looking to adopt a new set of Articles?
-Quality Company Formations can provide you with all the backing documentation you need, including Special Resolution and Board Minutes, to get your articles adopted.
+If you want to amend a company’s articles of association, Quality Company Formations can provide you with all of the backing documentation you need, including a Special Resolution and Board Minutes, to get your new articles adopted.
 Speak to us today by calling 020 3984 5389 or email email@example.com.